2017 update: Links have been updated below; you may also want to check out our latest discussion of how to pamper yourself when you’re sick.

 For my $.02, I swear by a few big things to ward off a cold:

-- I use Zicam’s zinc spray, at the very least before going to bed (if not first thing getting up and at regular intervals thereafter).
+- I use Zicam’s zinc spray or melts, at the very least before going to bed (if not first thing getting up and at regular intervals thereafter).
 I hate the way it makes my mouth feel — HATE IT — but I always tell myself that I would rather have my mouth feel like carpeting for a few minutes than get sick for a few days.

 - I drink as much water as I possibly can.
 Seriously, a LOT.
 I kind of have a “pee it out” mentality, if you’ll pardon the vulgarity.
 (I also do this with my son, for what it’s worth — if he’s been around a sick person, or seems like he might be getting sick, he gets as many “10% juice/90% water” cocktails as he can drink.)